 - Offline Maps.
 I always recommend downloading the area’s map offline in the Google Maps app ahead of time.
 This will ensure you’re able to navigate around the park without cell service (which won’t be available within the park).
 For offline hiking maps, I recommend AllTrails Pro.
 But that said, it’s still a good idea to pick up a park map at the entrance station or visitor center.

 I know, I know, that was a lot of information.
-But now we’ve arrived: here’s the perfect 1-day itinerary to explore the highlights of Joshua Tree National Park.
+But now we’ve arrived: here’s the perfect itinerary to explore the highlights of Joshua Tree National Park in one day.

 Start Your Day at Cholla Cactus Garden